purrlab/purrlab.github.io/_news/20250130_preprint_livingreview.md

 inline: true
 ---

-New preprint: [In the Picture: Medical Imaging Datasets, Artifacts, and their Living Review] (https://arxiv.org/abs/2501.10727).
-We propose a living review that continuously tracks public datasets and their associated research artifacts across multiple medical imaging applications.
+New preprint!
+[In the Picture: Medical Imaging Datasets, Artifacts, and their Living Review](https://arxiv.org/abs/2501.10727): a living review that continuously tracks public datasets and their associated research artifacts across multiple medical imaging applications.